OnroerendErfgoed/atramhasis/paper/paper.md

 or made it easy to build one.
 Adding our own corporate identity would have have been feasible in some ways, but often it would have to be done by forking the software as opposed to configuring it, complicating long term maintenance.

+# Conclusion

+After careful consideration of our functional and technical requirements and the available software we found, we decided to write a simple but extensible editor in Python.
+We felt this was the best way to make sure we could support all our use cases in a sustainable way.
+So far this has proven to be the right decision.

 # Acknowledgements